ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("MinEDfind")` The nonparametric two-stage Bayesian adaptive design is a novel phase II clinical trial design for finding the minimum effective dose (MinED) in single-agent trials.
 This design is motivated by the top priority and concern of clinicians when testing a new drug, which is to effectively treat patients and minimize the chance of exposing them to subtherapeutic or overly toxic doses.

 -   `r pkg("NCC")` supports the design and analysis of flexible platform trials with non-concurrent controls.
 Functions for data generation, analysis, visualization and running simulation studies are provided.
-The implemented analysis methods are described in: Bofill Roig et al. (2022) <doi:10.1186/s12874-022-01683-w>, Saville et al. (2022) <doi:10.1177/17407745221112013> and Schmidli et al. (2014) <doi:10.1111/biom.12242>.
+The implemented analysis methods are described in Bofill Roig et al. (2022) <[doi:10.1186/s12874-022-01683-w](https://doi.org/10.1186/s12874-022-01683-w)>, Saville et al. (2022) <[doi:10.1177/17407745221112013](https://doi.org/10.1177/17407745221112013)> and Schmidli et al. (2014) <[doi:10.1111/biom.12242](https://doi.org/10.1111/biom.12242)>.

--   `r pkg("rpact", priority = "core")` Design and analysis of confirmatory adaptive clinical trials with continuous, binary, and survival endpoints according to the methods described in the monograph by Wassmer and Brannath (2016).
+-   `r pkg("rpact", priority = "core")` Design and analysis of confirmatory adaptive clinical trials with continuous, binary, and survival endpoints according to the methods described in the monograph by Wassmer and Brannath (2016) <[doi:10.1007/978-3-319-32562-0](https://doi.org/10.1007/978-3-319-32562-0)>.
 This includes classical group sequential as well as multi-stage adaptive hypotheses tests that are based on the combination testing principle.

--   `r pkg("SAME")` allows design of a Bayesian seamless multi-arm biomarker-enriched phase II/III design with the survival endpoint with allowing sample size re-estimation.
-Wason et al. (2015) <[doi:10.1038/bjc.2015.278](https://doi.org/10.1038/bjc.2015.278)>.
-Yin et al. (2018) <[doi:10.1007/s12561-017-9199-7](https://doi.org/10.1007/s12561-017-9199-7)>.
-Yuan et al. (2016) <[doi:10.1002/sim.6971](https://doi.org/10.1002/sim.6971)>.
+-   `r pkg("SAME")` allows design of a Bayesian seamless multi-arm biomarker-enriched phase II/III design with the survival endpoint with allowing sample size re-estimation, based on Wason et al. (2015) <[doi:10.1038/bjc.2015.278](https://doi.org/10.1038/bjc.2015.278)>, Yin et al. (2018) <[doi:10.1007/s12561-017-9199-7](https://doi.org/10.1007/s12561-017-9199-7)> and Yuan et al. (2016) <[doi:10.1002/sim.6971](https://doi.org/10.1002/sim.6971)>.

 #### *Bioequivalence*

 -   `r pkg("adaptIVPT")` contains functions carrying out adaptive procedures using mixed scaling approach to establish bioequivalence for in-vitro permeation test (IVPT) data.
-Currently, the package provides procedures based on parallel replicate design and balanced data, according to the U.S. Food and Drug Administration's "[Draft Guidance on Acyclovir](https://www.accessdata.fda.gov/drugsatfda_docs/psg/PSG_021478.pdf)".
+Currently, the package provides procedures based on parallel replicate design and balanced data, according to the U.S. Food and Drug Administration's [Draft Guidance on Acyclovir](https://www.accessdata.fda.gov/drugsatfda_docs/psg/PSG_021478.pdf).

 -   `r pkg("PK")` contains methods to estimate PK parameters using non-compartmental theory and provides facilities to obtain confidence intervals and perform tests for single analysis as well as bioequivalence studies.